-- 2.16.
-The electrical power systems and components at a nuclear power plant: - Supply electrical power to the plant's auxiliary systems from external and internal power supplies.
+2.15.
+The electrical power systems and components at a nuclear power plant supply electrical power to the plant's auxiliary systems from off-site and on-site power supplies.

-The reliable operation of these systems is essential for ensuring plant safety, accident management and the mitigation of the consequences of accidents, and - Generate electrical power for commercial use. - 2.17.
-The off-site power and off-site system for a nuclear power plant should be robust, and highly reliable in all plant states and operating conditions. - 2.18.
-A stable and reliable grid (with reliable production units and transmission and distribution systems) is fundamental to the safety of the nuclear power plant. - 2.19.
-Grid disturbances can challenge nuclear safety when the nuclear power plant acts as a: - Production unit, - Consumer during startup and shutdown, or - High priority emergency load during certain events and operational occurrences. - 2.20.
-Robust systems will have sufficient margins and built in conservatisms such that equipment ratings, capabilities and capacities required to meet intended goals are not easily challenged; equipment protection set points chosen to accommodate anticipated variations in operation of on-site and off-site power systems; the ability to support emergency operations involving sustained overload or overvoltage conditions, and protective actions that are initiated, when necessary to preserve the functionality of the safety power systems. - 2.21.
-The electrical power systems, at all voltage levels, are support systems for all plant states as well as for reaching and maintaining a safe state and provide defence in depth (refer to Annex I for a detailed explanation) in the case of an event requiring plant cool-down.
-A reliable power supply is critical for maintaining control during anticipated deviations from normal operation as well as to power, control and monitor plant safety functions required to support the barriers that prevent radioactive releases during design basis accidents and design extension conditions.
+2.16.
+The off-site power and off-site system for a nuclear power plant should be robust, and highly reliable in all plant states and operating conditions.
+The design of the on-site power system should take into consideration the limitations of off-site power system and its impact on nuclear safety.

+2.17.
+A stable and reliable grid (with reliable production units and transmission and distribution systems) is fundamental to the safety of the nuclear power plant.

+2.18.
+Grid disturbances can challenge nuclear safety when the nuclear power plant acts as a:

+- Production unit,

+- Consumer during startup and shutdown, or

+- High priority emergency load during certain events and operational occurrences.

+2.19.
+Robust systems should have sufficient margins and built in conservatisms such that equipment ratings, capabilities and capacities required to meet intended goals are not easily challenged; equipment protection set points chosen to accommodate anticipated variations in operation of on-site and off-site power systems; the ability to support emergency operations involving sustained overload or overvoltage conditions, and protective actions that are initiated, when necessary to preserve the functionality of the safety power systems.

-2.22.
+2.20.
+The electrical power systems, at all voltage levels, are support systems for many plant equipment.
+A reliable power supply is critical for maintaining control during anticipated deviations from normal operation, as well as to power, control and monitor relevant plant safety functions during design basis accidents and design extension conditions.

+2.21.
 During shutdown parts of the nuclear power plant power supply systems may be out of service for testing or maintenance.
 The challenges to the robustness, reliability, and availability of the electrical power system when the plant is shutdown will differ from those that must be addressed during power operation.

-2.23.
+2.22.
 SSR-2/1 requirement 4 and paragraph 4.1 states that: